danielnuriyev/better-etl/README.md

 - Scheduler.
 - Persistence: data coming into a pipeline step is persisted until successfully output into a next step.
 - Centralized logging.
 This allows centralized monitoring.

-## Name

-This project is not based on Dagster.
-It is named Data Dagster because it is allows composition of data DAGs.

 ## Design